 The Soviet War Memorial was built to commemorate 50.000 soldiers who fell in the Battle of Berlin during the war in 1945.
-Although it was opened already four years after the war, it was only finished in the 90s.
+Although it was opened already four years after the war, it was only finished in the 1990s.
 The memorial is huge, amidst it a very graphic statue.
-The architecture is somehow very soothing for its elaborate space.
-Walking through the pathway up to the statue left me feeling like a tiny insect in comparison.
-What I didn’t know before: the memorial also served as a military cemetery.
+The architecture is quite captivating.
+The memorial also serves a military cemetery.

-Not only is the War Memorial a crucial part Berlins history, it’s also quite a landmark.
+Not only is this Soviet landmark a crucial part Berlins history, it’s also quite a sight.
 Next time you wonder what to show your visiting friends and family, skip the tiresome Brandenburger Tor adventure and head over to the Treptower Park.
 Get some bikes and prepare a picknick on a sunny afternoon, you will not be disappointed.